fluidnotions/publish-docker-images-using-jdk-21-and-gradle-8.7/README.md

 - **CLI**: Set this environment variable to `true` to enable the command-line interface features within the container.
 When enabled, you can choose specific repositories to build and specify a tag version.
 If not enabled, all repositories are built and published with the 'latest' tag.

-- **PROJECTS_DIR**: Optionally set this to specify a custom directory for Spring Boot projects within the container.
-Defaults to `/app/projects`.

-- **PROJECT_PATH**: Specify a single project path if you want to build just one project.
+- **PROJECT_NAME**: Specify a single project name, within `/app/projects` if you want to build just one project.
 This is typically used with automation or scripts that target specific projects.

 - **DOCKER_TAG**: Use this to define a custom tag for the built Docker images.
 Defaults to 'latest' if not specified.